 All students are given the opportunity to check that their name is correct and make any necessary changes prior to graduation.
 It is the University’s policy not to allow retrospective name changes after you have completed your programme and graduated from the University; this includes instances where a name has changed following marriage or divorce.

 Name changes which are associated with gender reassignment, or other exceptional circumstances (e.g. you have changed your name because you require protection from a government agency as a vulnerable person) may be made.
-If this applies, please email or write to the Graduation Office to request that your name and/or gender be amended.
+If this applies, please email Student Records and Operations to request that your name and/or gender be amended.
 If you completed a postgraduate research degree, please also indicate whether you would like the name on your e-thesis to also be updated in the Research Repository.
 Evidence to support the change (a document from the above list) should also be provided.
 You will be asked to return your original degree certificate(s) and transcript(s) and new ones will be issued.